julelang/jule/std/jule/README.md

 \
 These packages are specially processed and treated differently than standard use declarations.
 These treatments only apply to supported packages.
 To see relevant treatments, see implicit imports section of the reference.\
 \
 Typical uses are things like capturing or tracing private behavior.
 For example, the reference Jule compiler may embed the `std/runtime` package for some special calls.
 The semantic analyzer makes the necessary private calls for this embedded package when necessary.
-For example, appends instance to array compare generic method for array comparions.
+For example, appends instance to array compare generic method for array comparison.
     - **(8.1)** The `Token` field is used to distinguish specific packages.
 If the `Token` field of the AST element is set to `nil`, the package built-in use declaration is considered.
 Accordingly, AST must always set the `Token` field for each use declaration which is not implicitly imported.
     - **(8.2)** Semantic analyzer will ignore implicit use declaration for duplication analysis.
 So, built-in implicit imported packages may be duplicated if placed source file contains separate use declaration for the same package.
     - **(8.3)** These packages should be placed as first use declarations of the main package's first file.